jruby/activerecord-jdbc-adapter/README.md

 use the latest and greatest of JRubies) thus requires Java 1.6 at minimum.

-**NOTE:** activerecord-jdbc-adapter gem **1.2.6** contains a SQL injection security [vulnerability](http://cl.ly/code/0n381E353414) and has been yanked, please update ASAP (to version >= 1.2.7) if you happen to be still using it !
+**NOTE:** activerecord-jdbc-adapter gem **1.2.6** contains a SQL injection [security vulnerability](http://cl.ly/code/0n381E353414) and has been yanked, please update ASAP (to version >= 1.2.7) if you happen to be still using it !
+Caused by a [regression](http://git.io/MDmiGQ) introduced in 1.2.6 release.

 ## Databases